 The Importance of Posture

-These stretch marks will help relieve pain in the neck and shoulders, but the best solution is to first try to avoid tension.
+These stretch marks will help relieve pain in the neck and shoulders, but the best solution is to first try to avoid tension, it is one of the tips given by a pain and spine specialist of MD.
 Avoid the “cringing of the neck” by lifting the phone higher before your eyes – or better yet, remove the phone and go outside!

 If you sit at a desk most of the day, position the computer screen so that it is at eye level.
 Fold the boxes under the monitor, if necessary.